BetterRobotics/BrewZilla/README.md

 <b>65L Setup</b>

-If your using a 65L model you will need to change the type setting in the brewzilla.ino file to "#define MODEL 0" then run
+If your using a 65L model you will need to change the type setting in the brewzilla.ino file to:

+"#define MODEL 0"

+then run

 `cd ~/BrewZilla && make clean upload`